Poet and novelist Simon Armitage was born in 1963 in Huddersfield, England.

 He is also the author of All Points North (1998), a collection of essays about the north of England and Gig (2008), a memoir of a life of music and poetry.
 His first novel, Little Green Man (2001), the story of 30-something divorcee Barney and his attempt to relive childhood experiences, explores the darker side of male friendship.
 His second, The White Stuff (2004), by turns comic and moving, examines issues of childlessness and identity.

-Simon Armitage is currently a Senior Lecturer at Manchester Metropolitan University.
+Simon Armitage has taught at the University of Leeds, the University of Iowa's Writers' Workshop, and as a senior lecturer Manchester Metropolitan University.
+He has been a Professor of Poetry at Sheffield University since 2011.
 He became a Fellow of the Royal Society of Literature in 2004.
 2007 saw the publication of his translation, Sir Gawain and the Green Knight.
 The Not Dead (2008) is a collection of poems which tell the stories of veterans of the Gulf, Bosnia and Malayan wars.
-The Poetry of Birds, a collection of poetry he edited with Tim Dee,was published in late 2009.
+The Poetry of Birds, a collection of poetry he edited with Tim Dee, was published in late 2009.
+He was an Artist in Residence at London's South Bank from 2009 to 2012, during which time he conceived and curated Poetry Parnassus, a gathering of world poets and poetry from every Olympic nation as part of Britain's Cultural Olympiad, a landmark event generally recognised as the biggest coming together of international poets in history.

 In 2015, Armitage was elected Oxford Professor of Poetry.